 To get started with Powerlifting, grab the nearest object and get to work!… More serious?
 Call us to learn more about competitive opportunities and programs that are right for you.
 Not interested in being a competitive Powerlifter?
 Join Powerlifting to improve your strength, power, resilience, and mental fortitude to be more competitive in your other sports.
 Contact us for information and we will get you ready to lift!
 For more information on the sport, check out the International Powerlifting Federation at http://www.powerlifting-ipf.com/.

 If you are an organization that wants to incorporate Powerlifting into a training program or learn more about Powerlifting opportunities for your athletes, please don’t hesitate to contact us..

+Powerlifting competitions for the blind began in the early 1980’s in Australia, Great Britain, Canada, and USA.
 On April 16th, 1988, the first World Cup of Powerlifting was staged in Ottawa, Canada.
-Forty one lifters participated in this meet with men’s and women’s open, and masters category competitions taking place under International Powerlifting Federations (I.P.F.) rules.
+Forty-one lifters participated in this meet with a men’s and women’s Open and Masters category competitions taking place under International Powerlifting Federation (IPF) rules.

 On April 6, 1990, the second World Cup of Powerlifting was held in Riverside, California.
 This competition was hosted by the United States Association of Blind Athletes (USABA).
 The third World Championship was staged in Perth, Australia on April 11, 1992.
 In the following four years, the World Championships were held as follows: 1993 Ottawa, Canada; 1994 Marbella, Spain; 1995 Colorado Springs, USA; and 1996 Edmonton, Canada.